Episode 325 | Recorded: April 20, 2024

 Questions:

-All right, that’s our show, we hope you found it useful.
+All right, that’s our Spotlight on Silence, we hope you found it useful.
 Please find us on Social Media and follow us everywhere you get your Armenian news.

 Thanks to Laura Osborn for the music on our podcasts.